henridecorn/rrdocs/source/index.html.md

 You can view code examples in the dark area to the right.

+# Structure

+Our API is designed to be as simple to use as possible.
+We always use the same basic structure:

+* `data` contains the data you requested.
+* `meta` provides information regarding your request.
+* `errors` shows errors with insights regarding what made the request fail.
+Learn more about the [errors responses](#errors).

 # Authentication

+Authentication is made with a key you will have to add to every call you make to our API.
+This parameter is always required.
+We'll return an error if the key is either missing or invalid.

+Your API key is what identifies your account, so make sure to keep it secret!
+You can at anytime generate or delete API keys on your dashboard.

 > To authorize, use this code: